ethereum/ethereum-org-website/src/content/decentralized-identity.md

 Decentralized identity has many potential use-cases:

 ### 1. Universal logins {#universal-dapp-logins}
-[Decentralized applications](/dapps/) can issue attestations to users, which can be stored in an Ethereum wallet.
-An attestation in this case could be an an [NFT](/nft/) granting the holder access to an online community.
+Decentralized identity can help replace password-based logins with [decentralized authentication](https://www.ibm.com/blogs/blockchain/2018/10/decentralized-identity-an-alternative-to-password-based-authentication/).
+Service providers can can issue attestations to users, which can be stored in an Ethereum wallet.
+An example attestation would be an [NFT](/nft/) granting the holder access to an online community.

 A [Sign-In with Ethereum](https://login.xyz/) function would then enable servers to confirm the user's Ethereum account and fetch the required attestation from their account address.
-This means users can access the dapp without inputting passwords or sharing personal information.
+This means users can access platforms and websites without having to memorize long passwords and improves the online experience for users.

 ### 2. KYC authentication {#kyc-authentication}